AndreMuhamed/Bon/README.md

-у кпку пу кпкупкапавмавмвThis code creates a Python Discord bot using the Disnake library.
+This code creates a Python Discord bot using the Disnake library.

 First, it imports the library and command module from disnake.ext.
 Then it defines the variables "intents", "bot", "message_threshold" and "message_counter".